Parameterizing Path Partitions: Introduction

 Some further restricted variations around disjoint paths are studied for example in~\cite{DBLP:journals/algorithmica/BelmonteHKKKKLO22} (for unrestricted paths) and in~\cite{DBLP:journals/algorithmica/AraujoCMSS20} (for induced paths).

 \textbf{Our contribution.} \autoref{tab:survey-PPP} summarizes known results about the three problems, with our results are highlighted in bold.
-We fill in most of the hiterto open questions concerning variations of \textsc{PP}, \textsc{SPP} and \textsc{IPP}, e.g., we show that \textsc{SPP} has a poly-time algorithm for a fixed number of paths (on undirected graphs, DAGs, planar directed graphs and directed graphs of bounded directed treewidth).
+We fill in most of the hitherto open questions concerning variations of \textsc{PP}, \textsc{SPP} and \textsc{IPP}, e.g., we show that \textsc{SPP} has a poly-time algorithm for a fixed number of paths (on undirected graphs, DAGs, and special classes of directed graphs).
 This is surprising as both \textsc{PP} and \textsc{IPP} are \NP-hard on undirected graphs for $k = 1$ and for $k = 2$, respectively, see~\cite{GarJoh79} and~\cite{le2003splitting}.
 To prove this, we use existing \XP (or faster) algorithms for the related \textsc{Disjoint (Shortest) Paths} problem.
 Many of our results concern our problems restricted to DAGs.
 Notice that \textsc{PP} has a polynomial-time algorithm when restricted to DAGs (using Maximum Matching~\cite[Probl.\,26-2]{CLRS3}), but the complexity for \textsc{IPP} and \textsc{SPP} was open for such inputs.
 We show that \textsc{IPP} and \textsc{SPP} are \NP-hard even when restricted to planar DAGs whose underlying graph is bipartite and have maximum degree~4.\footnote{We remark that in the conference version of this paper~\cite{FernauFMPN23}, this result was stated by mistake for graphs of maximum degree~3, but the proof is the same here and the statement is corrected.} We strengthen this result using a similar construction as in the classic proof of \textsc{DP} being \W{1}-hard on DAGs by Slivkins~\cite{Slivkins2010}, to show that \textsc{IPP} and \textsc{SPP} are \W{1}-hard on DAGs.
 As mentioned above, Manuel recently showed that \textsc{SPP} is \NP-hard on undirected graphs \cite{pmanuelisometric}.
 We extend this result to show that \textsc{SPP} is \NP-hard even when restricted to bipartite graphs that are sparse (they have degeneracy at most~5).
 The complexity of these problems has not yet been studied when parameterized by structural parameters.
 We show that \textsc{IPP} and \textsc{SPP} both belong to \FPT when parameterized by standard structural parameters like vertex cover and neighborhood diversity using the technique of \textsc{Integer Linear Programming}.
 Also, we lift these considerations to directed graphs.
 To this end, we introduce the notion of \emph{directed neighborhood diversity} in this paper, which may be useful for other problems on directed graphs.
-We also obtain a non-trivial direct \FPT\ algorithm for \textsc{UPP} when parameterized by the vertex cover number $\vc(G)$ of the input graph~$G$, with running time $\Oh^*\left(2^{\Oh(\vc(G)\log(\vc(G)))}\right)$.
+We also obtain easy \FPT\ algorithms for \textsc{PP}, \textsc{IPP} and \textsc{SPP} on both undirected and directed graphs when parameterized by the vertex cover number of the (underlying) graph.
+We further obtain a non-trivial \FPT\ algorithm for \textsc{PP} on undirected graphs~$G$ with vertex cover number $\vc(G)$, with the improved running time $\Oh^*\left(2^{\Oh(\vc(G)\log(\vc(G)))}\right)$.
 Moreover, when considering the dual parameterization (graph order minus number of paths), we show that all three variants, \textsc{PP}, \textsc{IPP}, and \textsc{SPP}, are in \FPT for undirected graphs.
 This is also the case for directed graphs (except for \textsc{PP}, which is left open).
 Finally, we also remark that many of our results apply to the purely ``vertex covering'' versions of \textsc{PP}, \textsc{IPP}, and \textsc{SPP}, and to their intermediate ``vertex covering using edge-disjoint paths'' versions.